clajiness/qbop/README.md

 # qbop
 A tool for keeping ProtonVPN, OPNsense, and qBittorrent forwarded ports in sync.
+The tool offers a web UI and API with stats and logging via `http://<host_ip>:4567/`.

+qbop is built using Ruby, Rack, Sinatra, Grape, and SQLite, and deployed as a Docker container.

 > [!WARNING]
 > I'm not responsible for any issues you may encounter.